What We Heard: High School Program Planning at École J.H. Picard Catholic School

 While these supports were important, high school enrolment has not increased and is not projected to grow to a level that would strengthen the program over time.
 As a result, the Division is exploring a solution that support long-term sustainability.

-Focus group participants were invited by J.H.
+A focus group met twice to provide in-dept discussion and early feedback to help inform planning.
+Participants were invited by J.H.
 Picard school administration to ensure balanced representation of the school community.

 The focus group met twice: